kaveh-k-s/kaveh-k-s/README.md

 #### Due to my involvement in various projects and my eagerness to learn new skills, I have been busy and have not had the opportunity to publish much code on GitHub.
 However, I am striving to become more active on the platform.

-💻 My areas of expertise include Python, JavaScript, and Web development with (WordPress, PHP, HTML5, CSS3, jQuery).
+💻 My areas of expertise include Python, JavaScript, and Web development with (WordPress, React JS, Node JS, Angular, Django, PHP, HTML5, CSS3, jQuery).
 Working with defferent database structures like (MySQL, PostgreSQL, Microsoft SQL Server, MongoDB).
 Additionally, I have experience with C and C++ and also working with various Cloud and CDN providers to enhance client-server integration.

 🌐 As a Full Stack Developer, I design and develop websites, utilizing my skills in both front-end and back-end technologies to create fully functional and user-friendly online platforms.
 I'am familiar with Wordpress, PHP, HTML5, CSS3, jQuery, Javascript, Django and also working with databases like (MySQL, PostgreSQL, Microsoft SQL Server, MongoDB) with focus on security with Cloud and CDN integration.
 To view my website designs, you can visit the link below. https://kaveh.cf/webdev/